Terms Of Membership

 In order to participate, the adult must accompany the minor, as well as sign this document

 accepting responsibility for the child at the event.
 The skill level of the minor should be known (or evaluated) to ensure that everyone participating in the event has as near to an as-expected experience as possible.
-If you have a tennis-playing child and wish to learn more about the events that qualify, please contact our ICC Director
+If you have a tennis-playing child and wish to learn more about the events that qualify, please contact our Development Director

 If you are queer and under 18 and would like to be involved in any of our activities, we are trying to establish a system that would be more inclusive of you as well.
 We may end up with a mentor program (which would involve pairing you with an existing member) to act as the liaison between you and events, since at least for the time being you would need someone there with you in order to participate.
-If that is the case for you, please contact our ICC Director
+If that is the case for you, please contact our Development Director

 * 'Started' as of 2013; this policy is new and open to discussion (as is everything!), but for 2014 the Board of Directors achieved consensus on allowing select 'non-club-championship' doubles events being opened up to youth.